1. Home/

 Phase 5: Integration and Monitoring – Embedding into corporate strategy, establishment of KPIs, and continuous progress monitoring

 "Decarbonizing a company is no longer optional — it is a strategic necessity.
 Companies that analyze their emissions early and reduce them in a targeted manner can not only lower their costs, but also secure all the associated competitive advantages.
-A well-founded scenario analysis helps to identify the risks and opportunities of the transition and to develop a robust strategy. "
+A well-founded scenario analysis helps to identify the risks and opportunities of the transition and to develop a solid strategy. "

-Head of Risk Management, Regulatory Reporting
+Head of Risk Management

 Our Services